What Is Civic (CVC)?

 Jonathan Smith, the project’s CTO and co-founder, has more than 15 years of experience with developing, technical analytics, and management for entities like Deloitte and RBS.

-Civic already has a working product in its web and mobile app, and if you wanted to today, you could submit information to the network for attestation–so long as there’s a validator to verify it.
-Down the road in 2018, the team hopes to integrate fiat markets for its services and launch a fully functional marketplace by the end of the year, according to the project’s roadmap.
+Civic already has a working product in its web and mobile app.
+And if you wanted to today, you could submit information to the network for attestation–so long as there’s a validator to verify it.
+In the 3rd quarter of 2018, the team rebranded the Civic Marketplace to Identity as well as implemented smart contracts and added support for fiat rates.

 Where to Buy CVC